 It’s good to point out that the complaints are very few and far between.
 Some model years barely produced any complaints at all.
 For others, only one or two complaints were made.
-Most of the vehicles that registered any problems had already covered more than 100,000 miles.
-This shows that the Toyota Sequoia is indeed a reliable vehicle that does not disappoint.
+Most vehicles that registered any problems had already covered more than 100,000 miles.
+This shows that the Toyota Sequoia is a reliable vehicle that does not disappoint.

 THE BEST USED MINIVANS ON THE MARKET

 When it comes to hauling a lot of people and cargo, the minivan is hard to beat.
 We’ve factored in reliability, affordability, and functionality to create this curated list of the 8 best used minivans on the market today.

 Which Toyota Sequoia Years to Avoid

 There are several Toyota Sequoia years that you should avoid.
 Most of these cover the earlier models made between 2001 and 2008.
 They don’t do well when offering the reliability needed by most drivers.
 Below is a list of Toyota Sequoia years to avoid.